 And to achieve this, we’re… enabling adventure through our leading-edge Search and Rescue and Emergency Management programme

-Bound together through a common purpose, our people thrive in a supportive environment.
-By fostering partnerships with our communities we’re learning more, innovating faster, and venturing further than ever before.
+We care for all people and acknowledge tangata whenua and mana whenua in Aotearoa.
+Our common purpose is for people to thrive at YSAR in a supportive environment.
+By fostering partnerships with our communities, we’re learning more, innovating faster and venturing further than ever before.

 We strive to be better than we were yesterday and we’re deliberate in doing so.
 Through a genuine understanding of the present and future needs of our sector, we are solving historical challenges with innovative solutions.

 The purpose of the YSAR Kaupapa Māori Strategy to provide a strong base for organisational development in cultural competence and cultural safety as we open new branches throughout Aotearoa, and aim to provide world class search and Rescue and Emergency Management education to young people.
 The principles and practices developed through this strategy aim to provide an appropriate platform from which to promote and develop culturally responsible practices, competence, and acceptance at all levels of the organisation.